davidcana/zzDOM/README.md

 No support for old browsers.
 No polyfills. **zzDOM** should work with any browser that supports **document.querySelectorAll()**.

 ## Using zzDOM
+Some of them are equivalent to jquery's, but other are valid only in **zzDOM**.

 Using standard CSS selectors (it calls to **document.querySelectorAll**):

 ```javascript